Ehlers-danlos syndrome Q79.6

 Group A (diseases in which the primary structure of collagen types and their processing is disturbed).
 This group includes:

 • Vascular EDS (previously type IV): Autosomal recessive inheritance; deficiency of type III collagen.
-Mutation in one of the two COL3A1 genes mapped to chromosome 2q31, with qualitative and/or quantitative deficiency of collagen III (predisposition to aneurysm formation).
+Mutation in one of the two COL3A1 genes mapped on chromosome 2q31 with qualitative and/or quantitative deficiency of collagen III (tendency to aneurysm formation).

-• Arthrochalasia EDS (previously type VII A/B): Autosomal recessive inheritance; collagen fibril length is between pro-alpha and alpha collagen.
-In type A and B, mutations occur in COL1A1 or COL1A2 genes mapped on chromosomes 17q21.31-q22.05 and 7q221.
-Thus, deletion of the amino-terminal telopeptide of the α1(1) or α2(I) chain of collagen I; thereby, impaired fibril formation and cross-linking.
+• Arthrochalasia EDS (previously type VII A/B): Autosomal recessive inheritance; the collagen fibril length is between pro-alpha and alpha collagen.
+In types A and B, mutations occur in the COL1A1 or COL1A2 genes, which are mapped on chromosomes 17q21.31-q22.05 and 7q221.
+This results in deletion of the amino-terminal telopeptide of the α1(1) or α2(I) chain of collagen I, resulting in impaired fibril formation and cross-linking.

-• Dermatosparaxis EDS (formerly type VII C); in this type, procollagen N collagenase is absent.
-The gene responsible for this, pN alpha1, is mapped to chromosome 17q21.31-q22.05.
-Mutation of this gene leads consecutively to impaired fibril formation.
+• Dermatosparaxis EDS (formerly type VII C); the procollagen N collagenase is missing in this type.
+The gene responsible for this, pN alpha1, is mapped on chromosome 17q21.31-q22.05.
+The mutation of this gene leads consecutively to impaired fibril formation.

-Group B (This group includes EDS types in which the formation of cross-links between collagen molecules or collagen unfolding is impaired).
+Group B (This group includes EDS types in which the formation of cross-links between the collagen molecules or collagen unfolding is impaired)

-• Kypho-scoliotic EDS (formerly type VI): Autosomal recessive inheritance; defect in collagen lysylhydroxylase I; alternatively, there is a mutation of a protein (FKBP22) involved in triple helix formation.
+• Kypho-scoliotic EDS (formerly type VI): Autosomal recessive inheritance; defect in collagen lysyl hydroxylase I; alternatively, there is a mutation in a protein (FKBP22) that is involved in triple helix formation.
 The responsible gene PLOD1 is located on chromosome 1p36.3; 1p36.2.
-Collagen lysyl hydroxylase is inactive in fibroblasts, leaving collagen cross-linking unstable; transmitters have intermediate activity.
+The collagen lysyl hydroxylase is inactive in the fibroblasts, so that the cross-linking of the collagen remains unstable; carriers have intermediate activity.

 Group C (This group includes subtypes in which the function of the myomatrix, which forms the boundary between muscle and extracellular matrix, is affected.

-Group D (This group lists EDS types with alterations in the biosynthesis of gylycosaminoglycans).
+Group D (This group includes EDS types with alterations in the biosynthesis of gylycosaminoglycans).

 Group E